How to Sharpen a Chainsaw

 - Pull the guide bar away from the chainsaw to create some tension in the chain and replace the plate.

-- Don’t tighten the nuts or screws all the way yet as the bar will need to be allowed to move a little as the chain is adjusted to the correct tension.
+- Don’t tighten the nuts or screws all the way yet.
+Allow the bar to move a little you adjust the chain to the correct tension.

 Tip: To make the chain removal process easier, most saws come with a screwdriver/wrench combo tool sometimes called a "scrench."